pepfar-datim/FIREEngine/README.md

 Maven is used as the software project management tool.

 - Set the properties in patientLevelMonitor.properties as indicated above.
 - Set `p` for the location of properties file, `q` for the location of resource files.
-For example, in Eclipse, under the run configurations add the program arguments:path_to_properties
+For example, in Eclipse, under the run configurations add the program arguments:

 ```
 -p=/path_to_properties/patientLevelMonitor_local.properties